uboslinux/ubos-website/content/docs/developers/tutorials/alternate-setup-nspawn.md

   subvolume, set up so that {{% gls package %}} built on `ubos-${CHANNEL}-develop` can be easily deployed to it and tested.

-This may take a little while to complete.
+Running this script may take a few minutes to complete.

 ## Run your "development" container `ubos-${CHANNEL}-develop`